 Looking for inexpensive gifts around the holidays?
 Make a big mixture and hand out spray bottles to friends and family.
 This DIY mixture is great for tablet screens and clear phone cases that have turned yellow.

 If you’d rather not go the liquid cleaner route, a simple strip of scotch tape works well.
+You heard right — scotch tape has a magical way of cleaning your tablet screen.
 Tape lifts dirt and fingerprints off your screen while leaving any permanent screen coatings intact.

 We at SaharaCase use this same principle when instructing users on how to prep their device for applying a screen protector (and we even include a large adhesive sheet in the Protection Kit!)

 Knowing how to clean your tablet screen means also knowing what to avoid as you remove smudges and germs.
 When you’re ready to clean your tablet screen, keep the following materials far away:

 As mentioned above, paper products like napkins and or paper towels are too rough on your screen.
 The last thing you want when trying to clean your tablet is to scratch your tablet screen.

 Thinking a dishwasher brush or sponge might do the trick?
 Think again!
 These rough materials may also scratch your tablet screen and leave behind residue.

 Put that Windex down!
 Never use typical household cleaners like Windex, Lysol, or disinfectant wipes on your tablet screen.
 The abrasive qualities of these cleaners could actually wipe away the oleophobic coating that’s doing most of the work of protecting your tablet against smudges in the first place.

 Additionally, chemicals that leak into your tablet through the charging port or microphone can damage internal wiring.
 Keep your tablet protected and avoid reaching for the Windex.